Counter-Reformation: Saviour-Legend

 The crises regarding polyphony and intelligibility of the text and the threat that polyphony was to be removed completely, which was assumed to be coming from the council, has a very dramatic legend of resolution.
 The legend goes that Giovanni Pierluigi da Palestrina (c.
 1525/26–1594), a Church musician and choirmaster in Rome, wrote a Mass for the council delegates in order to demonstrate that a polyphonic composition could set the text in such a way that the words could be clearly understood and that was still pleasing to the ear.
 Palestrina's Missa Papae Marcelli (Mass for Pope Marcellus) was performed before the council and received such a welcoming reception among the delegates that they completely changed their minds and allowed polyphony to stay in use in the musical liturgy.
 Therefore, Palestrina came to be named the "saviour of Church polyphony".
 This legend, though unfounded, has long been a mainstay of histories of music.
 The saviour-myth was first spread by an account by Aggazzari and Banchieri in 1609 who said that Pope Marcellus was trying to replace all polyphony with plainsong.
-Palestrina's "Missa Papae Marcelli" was, though, in 1564, after the 22nd session, performed for the Pope while reforms were being considered for the Sistine Choir.
+Palestrina's "Missa Papae Marcelli" was indeed performed for the Pope in 1564, after the 22nd session, while reforms were being considered for the Sistine Choir.

 The Pope Marcellus Mass, in short, was not important in its own day and did not help save Church polyphony.
 What is undeniable is that despite any solid evidence of his influence during or after the Council of Trent, no figure is more qualified to represent the cause of polyphony in the Mass than Palestrina.
 Pope Pius IV upon hearing Palestrina's music would make Palestrina, by Papal Brief, the model for future generations of Catholic composers of sacred music.